jessepav/lacygoill-wiki-backup/awk/sed.md

    - the end of a cycle is reached and `-n` was not used

-     note that the pattern space is, obviously,  not printed if it has just been removed by `c` or `d`
+     Note that the pattern space is, obviously,  not printed if it has just been removed by `c` or `d`, since there's nothing left to print.

    - `p` is run, regardless of `-n`

    - `n` is run, and `-n` was not used

 ## When does sed print the text added by `a`, `i`, `c`?